We Are Torabhaig

-Some time ago, the old farmstead at Torabhaig was identified as the perfect location for a small, traditional distillery.
-All the factors needed to make good, robust island whisky were in place, right down to the Allt Breacach, the burn that feeds us with purest island spring water.
-And all this in a stunning natural setting.
+Some time ago, we identified the old farmstead at Torabhaig as the perfect location for a small, traditional distillery.
+All the factors needed to make good, robust island whisky were in place, right down to the Allt Breacach and the Allt Gleann, the burns that feed us with the purest island spring water.
 We were also fortunate to start with a handsome, rugged building, rich in history and local lore.
 200 years or so ago, the stone that forms this building was hauled up from the ruined castle in the bay, by horse and cart.
 Men toiled from dawn till dusk building this Steading which was to stand the test of time for the next 150 years or so until farming practices changed.

-Our 19th century steading has now been fully restored to hold the gorgeous copper stills and traditional wooden washbacks, and should allow us to produce whisky here for the next two hundred years, we have even built in a roof we can remove so that in time the pot stills can be replaced without disturbing the old building again.
+Our 19th century building has now been fully restored to hold the gorgeous copper stills and traditional wooden washbacks that should allow us to produce whisky here for the next two hundred years, we have even built in a roof we can remove so that in time the pot stills can be replaced without disturbing the old building again.

 After a painstaking 4-year restoration and build, Torabhaig has been a fully operational Single Malt Scotch Whisky distillery since January 2017, the second ever on the Isle of Skye.

 1630Caisteal Camus changes hands for the last time

 Built on the site of an Iron Age fort, Caisteal Camus, also known as Knock or Cnoc Castle, changed hands in battle many times over the centuries, the last documented owner being Clan MacDonald in 1632.